Height 1.68 M In Feet

 Q: What are some reliable methods for accurately measuring height?

 A: Use a stadiometer, a specialized device designed for accurate height measurement.
-Ensure you stand tall with your heels together and your head aligned.
+And ensure you stand tall with your heels together and your head aligned.
 Alternatively, you can use a wall-mounted measuring tape, ensuring you follow the proper measurement technique.

 Q: Are there any medical conditions that can affect height?